fvoges/vault-hsm/README.md

 There's also a terraform folder.
 That one is for post configuration, and not used for the HSM stuff.
 Consider it a bad template :D

+## CentOS

+This Vagrant env uses Ubuntu, but if you want to use CentOS, be aware that the `softhsm` package behaves slightly different.

+ You will have to add the `vault` user to the `ods` group, instead of `softhsm`, and update ownership of the tokens directory with this command `chown -R root:ods /var/lib/softhsm/tokens`.

 ## Note about rc files

 Because I wrote this for myself, it installs my own set of rc files that I use everywhere.
 If you don't like that, just edit the `Vagrantfile` and remove this line from the shell provisioner (near the end of the file):